ApiniLabs/PAC-ID/README.md

 HTTPS://PAC.METTORIUS.COM/-DR/8956757*3SQHOW5NBOGUZDM4VWC9N3K99JT3WO0X28DAXDF/WEIGHT$GRM:2.05+TARE$GRM:100.01
 ```

+## Recommendations

+### Design Considerations for `identifier` and `id segment`
+Using multiple `id segment`s might seem like unnecessary overhead at first.
+Adding a few additional `id segment`s, however considerably increases the usefulness of `PAC-ID`s.
+In conjunction with other LabFreed Building Blocks, especially the `PAC-ID Resolver`.
+The `PAC-ID Resolver` is able to provide user-handovers/routing to systems that provide information about the corresponding `PAC-ID`.
+See [PAC-ID Resolver on GitHub](https://github.com/ApiniLabs/pac-id-resolver) for more info.

+- Add additional `id segment`s containing information that allows lookup in pre-existing systems (e.g. for a device, its serial number might be the only necessary `id segment` needed for a uniqueness perspective.
+However, adding the article/product/model number in addition likely allows routing to considerably more content that is relevant for this device)

+- Add `id segment`s that partition by resource type or domain. (e.g. a CDS can only provide more information about Chromatography runs, but not MS runs)

+- Using the key/value syntax (`id segment key` `:` `id segment value`) with [well-known `id segment keys`](well-known-id-segment-keys.md) enables `PAC-ID` routing in generic contexts.

+See also these [recommendations](/recommendation-for-identifier-structure.md) for best practices on structuring the `identifier`.

 ### Size Constraints
+While adding more `id segment` increased the `PAC-ID`s usefulness, printing it as QR code introduces size constraints, due to the physical space available being limited (e.g. fit onto a vial caps).
+A [v4-L QR code](https://en.wikipedia.org/wiki/QR_code#Information_capacity) has been found to be an good compromise between verbosity and size.
+Thus it is RECOMMENDED the combined length of `issuer` and `identifier` does not exceed 100 characters.

+The maximum size of QR codes ([v40-L](https://en.wikipedia.org/wiki/QR_code#Information_capacity))limits the size the `PAC-ID` including extensions can take up, so they can still fit into a QR code:
 It is RECOMMENDED the combined length of *all* the `extensions` of a `PAC-ID` does not exceed 4100 characters.

+### Identifier Encodings
+If designing new systems based on existing identifiers, consider using Base36 encoded `PAC-ID` `identifier`s for maximizing efficiency when embedded in a QR Code or DataMatrix codes.[^2]

+[^2]: When using [Base36](https://en.wikipedia.org/wiki/Base36) encoding, the character set required is limited to `0–9`, `A–Z` (upper-case only), which allows efficient encoding that for example only consumes 5 1⁄2 bits/character in a QR code.

+For legacy systems it is recommended to use identifiers as is (with URL-encoding for characters that don’t comply with the character space valid for `id segments`).